lillux/Technology-in-Dentistry/README.md

 Use the [Wiki](https://github.com/lillux/Technology-in-Dentistry/wiki
- "Wiki") to read the book
+ "Wiki") to read the book.